umbrela-academy/prod-cat-crud/README.md

 Please make sure port 3333 and 3306 are not currently being used.
 Alternatively, please adjust the PORT and DB_PORT configs in .env file.
 (Sample config for .env is given in .env.sample.)

-### Unit Tests
+## Unit Tests

 The test report is generated using `jest-html-reporter` and is located in project root at `test-report.html`.
 Test coverage report is located in `/coverage/lcov-report/index.html`.

-- The repo contains strictly unit tests only as per the task.
-Integration tests and e2e tests could be added for deeper coverage.
+- The repo contains strictly unit tests only as per the task.Integration tests and e2e tests could be added for deeper coverage.

+## Future Improvements

+- A cron-job or a scheduled service could check and prune images on disk that are not being used by any product/category.
+I have not inlined disk access e.g. with `fs.unlink` within the API call-response cycle to save avoidable disk write requests and keeping the endpoint response latency low.

+- Config options could also be validated using zod, using the same pattern, when config becomes complex or ambiguous.

 ## Installation